smantriplw/garudacbt-wa-control/README.md

 3. Rename `.env.schema` file to `.env` or just copy it.
 4. Run `pnpm run build && pnpm start`.
 That's it!

 > For 1st time, don't forget to scan the QR via http://localhost:3000

+## License
+MIT